-The process for performance management is currently in development stages within the Budget Office, however piloting is expected to begin by the Fall of 2007.
+The process for performance management is currently in development stages for some departments; others have begun monthly reporting.
 When reviewing, adjusting or developing measures for the program offers this year, program managers should keep in mind that these measures will be reported and reviewed by the new administration on a regular and on-going basis.